 The Roma Pass can be bought online, but I thought given that is so easily available in many places it is just as easy and no more expensive to buy in Rome.
 (NB There are restrictions when buying online.)
 For your €30 you get a small ‘wallet’ that includes all the necessary information about what attractions you can visit with the pass, a very good fold-out map, up-to-date information about other participating events, and details about the medical assistance should you need it.
 The all important ticket itself is the size of a credit card, and has a chip within it that works by a Radio Frequency Identification system.
 You only need to sign it, and it gets activated the first time you use it.

 And the best companion to the Roma Pass?
-For anyone wanting an in depth guide to the archaeology of Rome, one that will tell you just what all those bits of ruins are (or were), I highly recommend the Oxford Archaeological Guide to Rome by Amanda Claridge (available on both Amazon.com and Amazon.co.uk).
+For anyone wanting an in depth guide to the archaeology of Rome, one that will tell you just what all those bits of ruins are (or were), I highly recommend the Oxford Archaeological Guide to Rome by Amanda Claridge (Read a review, but the book is available on both Amazon.com and Amazon.co.uk).